 Although we are not to judge people, we are to judge doctrine.
 "But he that is spiritual judgeth all things ..."
 I Corinthians 2:15.
 Is the Bible contradicting itself?
 Of course not!
-God is the ultimate judge of people, but we, with the help of the Holy Spirit illuminating the truth of the Word of God, should be able to tell right from wrong.
-It is a type of "judging" we need to do.
+God is the ultimate judge of people; but we, with the help of the Holy Spirit illuminating the truth of the Word of God, should be able to tell right from wrong.
+This is the type of "judging" we need to do.

-After Jesus tells us in the previous verses not to judge, He tells us in the following verses in which areas we are to discern.
+After Jesus said, in the previous verses not to judge, He tells us in the following verses in which areas we are to discern.
 People twist the truth around to shut out the Holy Spirit's conviction.
-Liberals many times have the unbiblically knowledgeable Christians so afraid to stand up and judge what is not of God, that they do not.
+Liberals many times have unbiblically knowledgeable Christians so afraid to stand up and discern what is not of God, that they do not stand at all.
 One of the reasons so much sin is going on in this world today, is because Christians are afraid to speak out.